Mount Kailash: Jainism

 According to Jain scriptures, Rishabhadeva, the first Tirthankar of Jainism attained moksha (liberation) on Mount Kailash.
-It is believed by Jains that after Rishabhadeva attained moksha, his son emperor Bharata Chakravartin had constructed three stupas and twenty four shrines of the 24 tirthankaras in the region with their idols studded with precious stones and named it Sinhnishdha.
+It is believed by Jains that after Rishabhadeva attained moksha, his son emperor Bharata Chakravartin, after whom India was named Bhāratvarsha, had constructed three stupas and twenty four shrines of the 24 tirthankaras in the region with their idols studded with precious stones and named it Sinhnishdha.
 He also performed a fortnight of worship termed Mahamaga and attained moksha from Kailash.
 Large pits were dug around the mountain later and the River Ganges was made to flow through it.
 The 24th and the last Tirthankara, Mahavira, was taken to the summit of Meru by Indra shortly after his birth, after putting his mother into deep slumber.
 There he was anointed with precious unctions.

 Pilgrimage

-Due to its perceived sacredness to various religions, people undertake a pilgrimage called yatra to the mountain.
+Due to its sacredness to various religions, people undertake a pilgrimage called yatra to the mountain.
 While it is not known when the first pilgrimage started, it is one of the oldest pilgrimage routes, which has been in existence for many years.